Callum-A/cosmwasm-zero-to-hero/07 - Instantiate Test/README.md

 # Part Seven - Instantiate Test

-Alright now we have implemented instantiating our contract let's get to testing it!
+Alright, now we have implemented instantiating our contract let's get to testing it!

-Unit tests are vital to smart contract development, every developer should be implementing tests and striving to maximise test coverage.
+Unit tests are vital to smart contract development, every developer should be implementing tests and striving to maximize test coverage.
 This can be achieved by both Unit-tests and integration tests.

-We'll cover both in this series but for now let's get to unit testing.
+We'll cover both in this series but for now, let's get to unit testing.

-So let's look at our `contract.rs` file, at the bottom there should be something that looks like:
+So let's look at our `contract.rs` file, at the bottom, there should be something that looks like this:

 ```rust
 #[cfg(test)]